TeleSign/python_telesign_enterprise/README.rst

 Documentation
 -------------

 Code documentation is included in the SDK.
-Complete documentation, quick start guides and reference material for the TeleSign API is available within the `TeleSign Enterprise Documentation <https://enterprise.telesign.com/>`_.
+Complete documentation, quick start guides, and reference material for TeleSign APIs is available in the `TeleSign Enterprise Documentation <https://enterprise.telesign.com/>`_.

 Installation
 ------------